Monday, 16 May 2022

 My foot is still very shaky about taking my weight as I move my other foot but it's gratifying to have got this far.

 I reacted badly to LDN late last year, swelling up like the Michelin man.
-Finally, after 4 months of daily diuretics, then super diuretics, very painful massage and decaff green tea, most of the swelling is thankfully gone.
+Finally, after 4 months of daily diuretics, then super diuretics, very painful massage and decaf green tea, most of the swelling is thankfully gone.

 I try and stay in touch through social media on my iPad with family and friends.
 I join webinars or Zoom meetings on things that interest me with no picture so I can fall asleep if necessary.